ayushL2007/IronLegions-Gesture/README.md

 **Real-time ML Sign Language to Text Converter**

+---
+#Open [https://signlang-ironlegions.vercel.app](https://signlang-ironlegions.vercel.app) to view it in your browser.
+---

 **Signetic** is an accessibility-focused web application that translates American Sign Language (ASL) fingerspelling into text in real-time.
 Built with TensorFlow.js and Computer Vision, it runs entirely in the browser, offering a privacy-first, low-latency solution for bridging communication gaps.